MicrosoftDocs/power-platform/power-platform/developer/unified-experience/faq.md

 Application Foundation and Test Essentials are required for unit test execution.

-### For private preview, how can I set up a pipeline that automates creation and application of a deployable package to a new environment?
+### For preview, how can I set up a pipeline that automates creation and application of a deployable package to a new environment?

 Reach out over Yammer or other method to provide your organization name.
-Microsoft will share a marketplace extension that can be installed and used in creating a new pipeline setup.
-It is capable of package creation, ISV license addition, and application of the package.
+Microsoft shares a marketplace extension that can be installed and used in creating a new pipeline setup.
+It's capable of package creation, ISV license addition, and application of the package.
 This extension will soon be merged into the current generally available extension, so that no new installation will be needed.
 For details, see [this reference](https://www.yammer.com/dynamicsaxfeedbackprograms/#/files/1740962955264).

 ### How do I include a license and directly deploy from Visual Studio?